-The main advantages of asexual reproduction are a higher number of offspring, a mating partner is not required to reproduce, one can clone their DNA, and ability to better dictate reproduction location, timing, etc.
+The main advantages of asexual reproduction are a higher number of offspring, a mating partner is not required to reproduce, one can clone their DNA, and the ability to better dictate reproduction location, timing, etc.

 There are two kinds of reproduction: sexual reproduction and asexual reproduction.
 Among mammals, sexual reproduction is the norm, yet there are many advantages to asexual reproduction.
-Asexual reproduction allows a species do rapidly populate without a need for things like mobility or mates.
+Asexual reproduction allows a species to rapidly populate without a need for things like mobility or mates.
 Yet how does asexual reproduction function exactly, and what are all the benefits that asexually reproducing species enjoy?

 Though most, but not all, higher organisms like mammals reproduce sexually, a great many organisms reproduce asexually.
 Bacteria reproduce asexually, and so do things like sea sponges, starfish, slime molds, and some flowers.

 How Asexual Reproduction Occurs

 Asexual reproduction happens when an organism reproduces without combining its DNA with another organism.
 In effect, the offspring of the parent are clones of the parent, with the exact same DNA (though sometimes mutations occur).
 There are various forms of asexual reproduction, including budding, parthenogenesis, fragmentation and fission.
 The form of asexual reproduction depends on the type of animal.